melfitz12/Data-Portfolio/README.md

 Hi!
 My name is Melanie Fitzgerald.
 I am a graduate student at Carroll University in Waukesha, WI pursuing an MBA with an emphasis in Business Analytics.

 ## Business Projects
+Projects I worked on using the analytics skills I learned from the MBA program.

 ### Froedtert Workforce Health